-As you know, when we do intra-bank transactions where both debit and credit accounts are of the same bank.
+As you know, when we do intra-bank transactions where both debit and credit accounts are with the same bank.
 We have a reference number called a journal number or a trace number.
-These reference number is nothing but unique reference point which enables one to pinpoint particular transaction digitally.
+These reference numbers are nothing but unique reference numbers that enable one to pinpoint a particular transaction digitally.

 What is a UTR number?

-Just like any other reference number such as a journal number, the trace number of the UPI reference number.
-UTR number is for RBI govern transaction RTGS and NEFT.
-This means the reference number can be used for tracing a particular transaction on a specific date.
+Just like any other reference number, such as a journal number, the trace number of the UPI reference number.
+The UTR number is for RBI governed transactions such as RTGS and NEFT.
+This means the reference number can be used to trace a particular transaction on a specific date.

 A UTR number is a 22-digit alpha numeral for RTGS and a 16-digit alpha numeral for NEFT.
 When we look into its structure, there’s a slight difference in UTR numbers of RTGS and NEFT.